-The dock was actually complete in 1934, but it was formally opened by King George V and Queen Mary on Wednesday the 26th of July 1933.
+The dock was actually complete in 1934, but it was formally opened by King George V and Queen Mary on Wednesday 26 July 1933.

 The following is from the London Gazette, and contains excerpts of a transcript of the speeches made that day: